Click Here | EXPLORE US Risk Management

 A software vulnerability that is unknown to the software developer and has not been patched, leaving systems at risk of exploitation.

-The Risk Management Glossary is intended for informational purposes only and should not be considered risk management or legal advice.
-Individuals and businesses should consult with a qualified risk management professional or advisor before making any decisions regarding managing risk.
+The Risk Management Glossary is intended for informational purposes only.
 The terms included in this glossary may be updated periodically to reflect the latest changes and additions.
 For the most current and personalized advice, always seek professional guidance.

 Click Button | Inquiries & Questions